Any resident of Morton Grove may obtain a library card, renewable every three years, by filling out an application form and presenting a photo ID.

 Library card applicants must present one of the following forms of identification:

 recent piece of first class mail (dated within the past two months)

 vehicle registration or insurance card

-Identification used for proof of residency must have the applicant's name and current Morton Grove address (or a parent's/guardian's name in the case of a child).
+Identification used for proof of residency must have the applicant's name and current Morton Grove address (or a parent's/guardian's name/address in the case of a child).
 New cards can be used immediately.

-Borrowing by Children: The Morton Grove Public Library does not restrict access to materials based on the age of the borrower; such limitations are the responsibility of the parent or guardian.
+The Morton Grove Public Library does not restrict access to materials based on the age of the borrower; such limitations are the responsibility of the parent or guardian.
 However, parents/guardians may choose to prevent their child from borrowing R-rated DVDs and videotapes by completing and returning to the Library's Circulation Desk a "DVD and Videotape Loan Form."
 With this form on file, a child will be permitted to borrow DVD's and videotapes, from both the Youth Services and Adult Departments, rated G, PG, and PG-13, as well as unrated DVD's and videotapes.
 These forms expire on the child's 18th birthday.
-See also Parental Access to Information at the bottom of this page.

 Special Use Cards

-Morton Grove residents with valid personal library cards (not business-use-only or school-use-only cards), and non-residents with fee cards or tax-payer cards, may check out materials from any north and northwest suburban public library (libraries that were formerly members of the North Suburban Library System), from the Chicago Public Library, and from most other public libraries in Illinois with their Morton Grove Public Library card.
+Morton Grove residents with valid personal library cards (not business-use-only or school-use-only cards), non-residents with fee cards, and non-resident property owners may check out materials from any north or northwest suburban public library, from the Chicago Public Library, and from most other public libraries in Illinois.
 These reciprocal borrowing privileges are subject to the policies of the lending library, and may include limits on the types or number of materials that may be borrowed.
 A patron may return materials borrowed from other libraries to the Morton Grove Public Library, but the patron to whom the materials are checked out is responsible for the materials until they are received by the lending library and cleared from the patron's record.